Fibromyalgia Treatment at Pain Care Associates

 If you suffer from fibromyalgia, you may feel as if you're battling an invisible opponent who has an unlimited number of weapons.
 This chronic pain condition causes a wide range of symptoms, from muscle pain and tightness to tingling, insomnia and fatigue, making a normal life all but impossible.
 But like so many other chronic ailments, fibromyalgia can be successfully managed with the aid of natural therapies and techniques.
-Here at Pain Care Associates in Little Rock and Benton, we're ready to help you get your symptoms under better control so you can get back to enjoying your life.
+Here at Pain Care Associates, our Little Rock chiropractors and also our Benton chiropractors are ready to help you get your symptoms under better control so you can get back to enjoying your life.

 Fibromyalgia is a hard condition to understand, partly because its origins are somewhat mysterious and partly because its effects mimic those of so many other potential disorders.
 Sometimes it appears in response to a specific traumatic injury, while in other cases it develops after an extended period of stress.
 It's believed that sufferers have abnormally low serotonin levels and abnormally high levels of a chemical called Substance P. As a result, they experience more exaggerated and extreme pain sensations than the general population.

 But the pain isn't just "all in your head."
 Hard muscle knots called trigger points tend to form, referring pain signals throughout the body.
 Many fibromyalgia patients also have spinal stenosis, a narrowing of the spinal canal that can put pressure on sensitive neural tissues.
 Chronic fatigue is another hallmark of the illness, and it's made that much worse by the sleep difficulties posed by such an uncomfortable chronic pain syndrome.